OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 This option is activated by selecting the simulation result file name in the OMEdit *Simulation Setup | Simulation Flag | Equation System Initialization File* input field, or by setting the additional simulation flag
-:ref:`-iif=<resultfile.mat> <simflag-iif>`.
-By activating the checkbox Save simulation flags inside the model, a custom annotation *__OpenModelica_simulationFlags(iif="filename.mat")* is added to the model, so this setting is saved with the model and is reused when loading the model again later on.
+:ref:`-iif=resultfile.mat <simflag-iif>`.
+By activating the checkbox *Save simulation flags inside the model i.e., __OpenModelica_simulationFlags annotation*, a custom annotation *__OpenModelica_simulationFlags(iif="filename.mat")* is added to the model, so this setting is saved with the model and is reused when loading the model again later on.
 It is also possible to specify at which point in time of the saved simulation results the initial values should be picked, by means of the *Simulation Setup | Simulation Flags | Equation System Initialization Time* input field, or by setting the simulation flag :ref:`-iit=initialTimeValue <simflag-iit>`.